 She will be coordinating a stream monitoring team through the Watershed Education Network in Missoula.

 Through her 10.5 month term Emilie was an valuable asset to our team.
 She shined in our watershed education program, grew and refined our Watershed Enhancement Team (WET), expanded on our "Clean Up All Year" program, and much more.

 She headed back to the East Coast with hopes to return to Montana soon.

 Grace Pierstorff - BSWC Member 2020

-Joining the Water Forum in January of 2020, Grace is tasked with strengthening BRWF education programs, increasing volunteer recruitment and involvement, and helping to build important relationships to help the Water Forum continue bringing people together for the waters we all rely on.
+Joining the Water Forum in January of 2021, Ellie is tasked with strengthening BRWF education programs, increasing volunteer recruitment and involvement, and helping to build important relationships to help the Water Forum continue bringing people together for the waters we all rely on.